kellan/laughingmeme/_posts/2007-02-27-looking-at-php5s-datetime-and-datetimezone.md

 ```

-If you’re going to be comparing a large number of dates you might consider a memoization technique like the \[Schwartzian transform\](http://en.wikipedia.org/wiki/Schwartzian\_transform).
+If you’re going to be comparing a large number of dates you might consider a memoization technique like the [Schwartzian transform](http://en.wikipedia.org/wiki/Schwartzian\_transform).

 We can get the difference in seconds using the same hack of casting to epochs.